Bill O'Reilly promises to make news about his firing

 "In the weeks to come, there will be a bunch of news stories that will explain what happened and why it happened," O'Reilly told fans at a show on Saturday in Westbury, New York.
 "It's pretty grisly.
 It's pretty nasty.
 It has to do with far-left progressive organizations that are bent on destroying anybody with whom they disagree, including the president."

-For weeks, O'Reilly has vowed to reveal the conspiracy behind his firing, offering hints and teasing a blockbuster expose that has yet to come.
+For weeks, O'Reilly has vowed to reveal the conspiracy behind his firing, offering hints and teasing a blockbuster exposé that has yet to come.

 "I can't really get into depth about why I left Fox and what's going to happen now," he explained Saturday, "because my lawyers are pleading with me, 'For once in your life, O'Reilly, could you just shut up?'"